Camping in Tennessee is a great way to explore the staggering amount of natural beauty the state has to offer.

 As for the campground itself, Laurel Hill Lake is quiet and peaceful.
 The forested setting is popular for hiking, horseback riding, and ATV riding in addition to fishing.

-Another one of the best free campgrounds in Tennessee, the area around Paint Creek Corridor has several dispersed sites.
+Another one of the best free campsites in Tennessee, the area around Paint Creek Corridor has several dispersed sites.

 Even though this is dispersed camping, it’s important that you only camp in designated sites (typically a pull-off with a fire ring).
 Because of the popular location and small number of sites (around 6 total), it’s important to arrive early, especially on weekends, to secure a camp spot.
 This free camping area is not suitable for RVs.